marcocavanna/FireDataModeler/README.md

 ### $filter(_name_, _function_)
 A function declaration that can be used to transform the field.
 The function will receive as first argument the current parsed value of the field and as last argument the instance of the [`Talker`](#talker).
 Any other arguments specified are passed to the function as `String`.

-The `this` of the functon is the complete parsed object
+The `this` of the function is the complete parsed object

-Filter function are evaluated in sync mode, then they musn't be a `Promise`
+Filter functions are evaluated in sync mode, then they mustn't be a `Promise`
 ```js
 Modeler
   .$filter('startOf', (value, type) => {